RubenGres/blog/src/posts/infinitecanvas.md

 ### Choosing a Cloud Provider

-We went for Google Cloud for our cloud provider as it came with 300$ in free credits for new accounts and a friendly user interface.
+We went for [Google Cloud](https://cloud.google.com) for our cloud provider as it came with 300$ in free credits for new accounts and a friendly user interface.
 Again, no budget.

 We made two environments for the development and production of the backend and the client.
-These two environments shared a common database, not really best practices but at least we didn’t double our database costs.
-Google Cloud services made it easy to mirror our GitHub branches and deploy them to the correct environment with the right configuration.
+These two environments shared a common database, not really best practices but at least we didn't double our database costs.
+Google Cloud services made it easy to mirror our [GitHub](https://github.com) branches and deploy them to the correct environment with the right configuration.

 ### Avoiding GPU cost at all cost

-To run the image generation models, we needed GPU compute and even if the image generation model only took 3GB of VRAM, GPUs aren’t cheap.
+To run the image generation models, we needed GPU compute and even if the image generation model only took 3GB of VRAM, GPUs aren't cheap.

-To dodge this cost, we came up with a simple plan: freeloading Google Colab.
+To dodge this cost, we came up with a simple plan: freeloading [Google Colab](https://colab.research.google.com).

 The method was simple, every user had to run a small jupyter notebook on any machine with a GPU.
-To make this simpler, we made a google colab notebook as it is free for everyone with a Google account and really simple to set up.
+To make this simpler, we made a Google Colab as it is free for everyone with a Google account and really simple to set up.
 Running the script will give you an url to **InfiniteCanvas** linked to your device for the generation.
 And just like that, no GPU cost!

 This worked for a while but Google Colab decided to ban AI image generation UIs in September 2023, one year after the project launched.
 Still, if you were motivated enough you could still download the notebook and run it on your machine.

 ### Storing images and coordinates
 We needed to store all the user generated images as well as their coordinates in the canvas.
-The images (~10 GB) were stored in a Cloud Storage bucket while their location (~100 KB) were in a Cloud SQL database.
+The images (~10 GB) were stored in a [Cloud Storage](https://cloud.google.com/storage) bucket while their location (~100 KB) were in a [Cloud SQL](https://cloud.google.com/sql) database.
 Despite the coordinates dataset being 100,000 times smaller than the images, their database cost us 100 times more in the long run!
-If we were to do it again we would use a cheaper service like firestore that is only paid on use…
+If we were to do it again we would use a cheaper service like [Firestore](https://firebase.google.com/products/firestore) that is only paid on use…

 ### Image generation models
 The first model that we used was the original Lattent Diffusion Model.
 We used the provided inference script that we hacked to add the inpainting support.
-Then with the release of Stable Diffusion 1.1 to 1.5 we could rely on the easier to use Huggingface’s Diffuser pipelines and scrap a lot of our custom code.
+Then with the release of Stable Diffusion 1.1 to 1.5 we could rely on the easier to use [Hugging Face's](https://huggingface.co) Diffuser pipelines and scrap a lot of our custom code.
 As time went on and models improved the generations were better and better.

 ### Three different types of generations
 InfiniteCanvas had three modes of generations: New image, outpainting and image to image.